equinor/tagreader-python/documentation/docs/about/usage/time-zone.md

 use case where Equinor employees want to fetch data from Norwegian assets and display them with Norwegian time stamps, nothing needs to be done.

-*Note:* It is a good idea to update the `pytz` package rather frequently (at least twice per year) to ensure that time zone information is up-to-date. `pip install --upgrade pytz` .
+*Note:* Tagreader uses Python's built-in `zoneinfo` module.
+Keep your system time zone database up to date.
+On environments without an IANA database, install/update `tzdata` with `pip install --upgrade tzdata`.

 **Example (advanced usage)**